ConacBreslin/Face-your-fears/README.md

     The final results page has buttons to allow the player to quit or play again.
 ## Changes over course of development
 ## Known Bugs
-## Deployment## Deployment
+## Deployment
 ### The project was deployed to GitHub Pages in the following way.
 1. By logging in to the [GitHub Repository](https://github.com/).
 2. Selecting the "Settings" Button in the menu at the top of the Repository.
 3. Scrolling down the Settings page to the "GitHub Pages" Section.
 4. Under "Source", clicking the dropdown menu labelled "None" and selecting "Master Branch".
 5. The page then refreshes itself.
-6. Scrolling back down the page to locate the [link to the published site](https://conacbreslin.github.io/CBBridge/)  in "GitHub Pages".
+6. Scrolling back down the page to locate the [link to the published site](https://conacbreslin.github.io/Face-your-fears/)  in "GitHub Pages".

 ### Forking the GitHub Repository
 The  GitHub Repository can be forked to make a copy of the original repository on the GitHub account to view and/or make changes without affecting the original repository in the following way.
-1. By logging in to GitHub and locating the [GitHub Repository](https://github.com/ConacBreslin/CBBridge).
+1. By logging in to GitHub and locating the [GitHub Repository](https://github.com/ConacBreslin/Face-your-fears).
 2. Selecting the "Fork" button at the top of the Repository (it is located above the "Settings" Button and over to the right).
 3. There should then be a copy of the original repository in your GitHub account.

 ### Making a Local Clone
-1. By logging in to GitHub and locating the [GitHub Repository](https://github.com/ConacBreslin/CBBridge).
+1. By logging in to GitHub and locating the [GitHub Repository](https://github.com/ConacBreslin/Face-your-fears).
 2. Under the repository name, clicking the dropdown button marked “Code” and then selecting "Clone or download".
 3. Copying the link under "Clone with HTTPS", to clone the repository using HTTPS.
 4. Opening Git Bash.